disastrousDEVIL/Mobile-as-mouse-for-laptop/README.md

 - Runs as a standalone `mouse.exe` after packaging

 ### Quick Start (no install)
-- Download `mouse.exe` from the `dist` folder in this repository and run it.
+- Download `mouse.exe` from the root of this repository and run it.
 - If you only want to use the app, you do NOT need to download any other files.

 ### Prerequisites (for source users)